Mortgage-Research-Center/deployment-status/README.md

 ## Usage example

-The below example includes `chrnorm/deployment-action` and `chrnorm/deployment-status` to create and update a deployment within a workflow.
+The below example uses this action to update a deployment within a workflow.

 ```yaml
 name: Deploy